lyubogankov/freecodecamp/notes/html.md

 - Content area identification (HTML5)
     - `<main>...</main>` identifies main content area
     - `<section>...</section>` identifies a distinct content section within main
+    - `<article>...</article>` "commonly contains multiple elements that have related information"
+        - Within freecodecamp cafe menu example, we used this element to group two `p` elements (one for menu item, the other for its price)
     - `<footer>...</footer>` goes at the very bottom

 - Comment: `<!-- Comment Text -->`

+### Special attributes

+- `id` identifies specific HTML elements uniquely
+- `class` can be used to group elements; more than one class can be applied to an element!

+### Non-semantic wrappers
+Do not have a specific semantic meaning.
+If no other elements fit, use these.
+Can be targeted with CSS (they are often used to group other elements)
+- `div`: blocking
+- `span`: inline

 ### Interactivity!
 Web form